EchocardiogramHelping us to build a picture of your heart with an echocardiogram test

 What does an echocardiogram test involve?

-A specially trained Physiologists will perform the echocardiogram.
+A specially trained Physiologist will perform the echocardiogram.

-You’ll need to remove your clothing from the top half of your body and you will be offered a gown to cover yourself.
+You’ll need to remove your clothing from the top half of your body, and you will be offered a gown to wear instead.
 Several sticky pads called electrodes will be placed on your chest, which are connected to the machine.
 An ultrasound probe will be covered with lubricating gel and you’ll be asked to lie on your left side while the probe is moved around your chest.

 Using sound waves, the probe will build moving images of your heart and your Physiologist will produce a written report of the scan.
-The whole test takes on average 30 minutes, but this can vary slightly for every individual.
+The whole test takes 30 minutes on average, but this can vary slightly for every individual.

 Does the test hurt?

 An echocardiogram is a painless and safe test, although you might feel some slight discomfort as the sticky pads are removed from your chest.
 The lubricating gel might also feel a little cold when it is first applied.

 Echocardiograms don’t use any radiation, so the test is perfectly safe for everyone, including pregnant women.